 The yakuza are Japanese organized crime syndicates.
 They have existed in some form for more than 400 years, making them older than America, let alone the American Mafia.
 Yakuza history is extensive, and the yakuza have come a long way from their days as outcast bands of street peddlers and gamblers.
 At one point, their members numbered more than 180,000, dwarfing the Mafia.
 Yakuza organizations are structured as families, with various clans organized into a corporate-like structure under larger ones.
 Though the word "family" is often used to describe yakuza organizations, they are not families in the biological sense, but rather tightly knit groups.

 The yakuza are very different from other criminal organizations.
 They are deeply ingrained in Japanese culture, and not always in nefarious ways.
 For centuries, they have tried to create an image of honor and, in a sense, nobility.
-Yakuza portray themselves as protectors of outcasts, and keepers of order, as can be seen in the name they chose for themselves - ninkyo dantai, or "chivalrous organizations."
-This name clashes significantly with what the Japanese police call yakuza families - bōryokudan, or "violent groups."
+Yakuza portray themselves as protectors of outcasts and keepers of order, as can be seen in the name they chose for themselves - ninkyo dantai, or "chivalrous organizations."
+This name contrasts significantly with what the Japanese police call yakuza families - bōryokudan, or "violent groups."

 The yakuza trace their lineage to two groups of outcasts that emerged during the Edo period (1603 - 1868).
 The first, the tekiya, were peddlers who went from village to village.
-Many tekiya were considered burakumin, a class of outcasts similar to untouchables in India; those who exist below the accepted tiers of a caste system.
+Many tekiya were considered burakumin, a class of outcasts similar to untouchables in India - those who exist below the accepted tiers of a caste system.

 Unlike the Mafia, the yakuza make little effort to hide their identities and affairs from authorities, with whom they often work in various capacities.
 Because belonging to a yakuza organization is not a crime, they can openly conduct legal business, and often do illegal business in cooperation with banks, corporations, and officials behind closed doors.